 Our department was ranked first in the country in the Research Excellence Framework 2014, and the 2017 QS World University Rankings placed us in the top 20 English departments in the world.
 Our staff are renowned experts across a broad spectrum of specialisms: see our staff profile pages for more information, and our current PhD and MPhil students to give you a sense of the projects currently being pursued in our department.

 If you are considering applying to our PhD programme please read the information on this page carefully.
-The Department's Director of Graduate Studies is Dr David Taylor and you should contact him in the first instance with all queries relating to the course.
+The Department's Director of Graduate Studies is Dr Emma Francis and you should contact her in the first instance with all queries relating to the course.